Sump Pumps: Why Do You Need Them?

 - Fill in the opened floor.

 If you experience more severe leaks, you’ll want to talk to your contractor about exterior drainage systems.
-These systems are ideal for new homeowners looking to pre-emptively protect their belongings from the Charlotte, NC, weather.
+These systems are ideal for new homeowners looking to pre-emptively protect their belongings.

 It typically takes a contractor between one and two days to install an exterior drainage system.
 Like the interior drainage system, your exterior waterproofing solution will take advantage of semi-permanent drainage tiles to redirect water away from your home.